Bollinger County, Missouri

 Bollinger County is a county located in the southeastern part of the U.S. state of Missouri.
 As of the 2020 census, the county's population was 10,567.
-The county seat is Marble Hill.
-The county was officially organized in 1851.
+The county seat, largest and only city, is Marble Hill.
+The largely rural county is supported by agriculture and construction.
+The county was officially organized in March 1851 from portions of Wayne, Cape Girardeau and Stoddard Counties, and named in honor of George Frederick Bollinger, an early settler.

-Bollinger County is part of the Cape Girardeau, MO-IL Metropolitan Statistical Area.
-The county is the home of the Missouri dinosaur and Blue Pond, the deepest natural pond in Missouri, is located in the southern portion of the county.
+Bollinger County is part of the Cape Girardeau, MO–IL Metropolitan Statistical Area.
+The county is the home of the "Missouri dinosaur" discovered at an archaeological dig near Glen Allen in 1942.
+Blue Pond, the deepest natural pond in Missouri, is located in the southern portion of the county.

 History

-The "Missouri Dinosaur," a hadrosaur (duck-billed), was discovered at a dig near Glen Allen.
-It has produced bones from different dinosaurs and aquatic species.